permeation grouting slide

 tam grouting featured

 Permeation grouting is the use of low viscosity grouts to uniformly saturate soil and fill materials to reduce its permeability, increase its stability and/or increase its bearing capacity.
-This is in contrast with low mobility grouting, which is primarily focused on increasing the density of soils by displacing them.
+This is in contrast with low mobility grouting, which is primarily focused on increasing the density of soils by displacing treated materials.

 How Permeation Grouting Works

 The goal of permeation grouting is for the selected grout to permeate the soils, binding the individual soil particles together to increase the bearing capacity and reduce mobility and permeability of the treated zone.
-CJGeo performs permeation grouting using chemical grouts, including expansive resins, non-expansive resins, and acrylic grouts.
+CJGeo performs permeation grouting using chemical & mineral grouts, including expansive resins, non-expansive resins, colloidal silica, and acrylic grouts.

 Prepolymer grouts tend to provide the highest compressive strengths within the treated mass.
-However prepolymers are higher viscosity, so best utilized in larger grained soils such as gravels and sands.
-Acrylic grouts can be used in sands, silts, and to a limited amount in clays.
+However prepolymers are higher viscosity, so best utilized in larger grained soils such as gravels and coarse sands.
+Acrylic grouts are suitable for use in sands, silts, and sandy/silty clays.
 They are primarily utilized to reduce soil mobility and groundwater permeability.
+Colloidal silica is nearly the viscosity of water, so is effective in sands, silts, and sandy/silty clays.

 Prepolymer Grouting